openequella/openEQUELLA-reporting-plugin/DEVELOPERS.md

 #### Generating a new key:

 1. `gpg --gen-key` I used (openEQUELLA / openEQUELLA@apereo.org / mysecretpassphrase)
 2. `gpg --list-keys` (Copy the long ID)
 3. `gpg --keyserver http://keys.openpgp.org --send-keys [the long ID]`

 #### Using the key I already made:

-1. Get it from...
-I don't know
-2. `gpg --import oeq_private.key`  passphrase: (not telling)
+1. Probably not necessary...

 For more info, read this:
 https://central.sonatype.org/pages/working-with-pgp-signatures.html